Morocco–Syria relations: Syrian Civil War

 The outbreak of civil war in Syria once again strained relations, with Morocco supporting the Syrian opposition against the government of Syria and hosting a meeting of anti-Assad coalition members in 2012 and 2013.
 Morocco has attempted to distance from the conflict and endorsed a political solution instead of military intervention.
 The Syrian ambassador was expelled in 2012 in a move of protest by Morocco, while the Syrian government likewise accused Morocco of financing and helping the Free Syrian Army.

 While Morocco maintains supportive of Syrian refugees, cases like Syrians trapped between Algerian–Moroccan border also gave concerns to Moroccan authorities.

 In 2019, due to the changing tide in favor to Damascus, Morocco opted to secure a position that would accept Syria's return to Arab League; but tensions between both countries developed by historical mistrusts still play a role on hampering its development.

 In 2023, Saudi Arabia and UAE led the initiative to restore Syria's participation in the Arab League, which was initially rejected by Morocco due to Syria's support for the Polisario.

 Nevertheless, on 7 May 2023, following the decision of the Council of the Arab League to reactivate Syria's membership, foreign minister Nasser Bourita voiced Morocco’s support to the efforts made in this regard by Saudi Arabia.
 Bourita recalled the historical ties between Morocco and Syria and affirmed that King Mohammed VI follows closely the Syrian crisis and its impacts on countries of the region.

 In June 2023, on the sidelines of the 13th conference of Arab ministers of education organized by the ALESCO, Minister of Education Dr. Darem Tabbaa met with his counterpart Chakib Benmoussa.
 It was the first meeting between a Syrian and Moroccan official since 2011.

+Post-Assad period

-In the aftermath of the downfall of Assad regime in 2024 after a major offensive by Syrian rebels, Morocco was among the first to send congratulation messages.
-Morocco's tensions with the Ba'athist regime ruling in Syria was the catalyst for Morocco's change of attitude.
+Following the fall of the Assad regime in 2024 after a major rebel offensive, Morocco was among the first countries in the Maghreb to welcome the political change in Syria.
+The shift came after years of tense relations between Morocco and the Ba'athist government in Damascus.

-During the 2025 Arab League summit in Baghdad, Moroccan Foreign Minister, Nasser Bourita, announced on behalf of King Mohammed VI, that Morocco plans to reopen its embassy in Damascus, which has been closed since 2012.
+During the 2025 Arab League summit in Baghdad, Moroccan Foreign Minister Nasser Bourita announced, on behalf of King Mohammed VI, that Morocco would reopen its embassy in Damascus, which had been closed since 2012.
 On 9 July 2025, the Moroccan embassy in Damascus was officially reopened.

+In May 2026, the Syrian transitional government expressed support for Morocco's territorial integrity during a visit by Syrian Foreign Minister Asaad Hassan al-Shibani to Rabat, where he reopened Syria’s embassy in Morocco.
+In a joint statement, Syria welcomed United Nations Security Council Resolution 2797, which supports Morocco’s autonomy plan, describing it as a turning point toward a political solution to the dispute.